How to Write a Book in Markdown: Complete 2026 Guide

 Obsidian is a Markdown-based note editor with a note-linking feature (for creating connections between characters, locations, events).
 Its popularity among authors comes from community plugins: Longform (for managing a novel chapter by chapter), Dataview (for creating project dashboards), and many others.

 Obsidian stores everything locally on your machine.
-Sync is optional (paid).
+Sync is optional (paid, $8/month) or done via iCloud, Dropbox, or Syncthing.

 iA Writer

-Free trial then paid, all systems iA Writer is often cited as the most elegant Markdown editor.
+Paid ($30 macOS one-time, $30 Windows one-time, $5 iOS, $5 Android), all platforms iA Writer is often cited as the most elegant Markdown editor.
 Minimalist interface, focus mode that dims everything except the current sentence, word count and session targets.
 It includes a real-time rendering preview.

 Fewer features than Obsidian, but a more stripped-back writing experience.
 Ideal for intense writing sessions.